gidavies/WebAppDevOpsLab/README.md

 5. Select the cloned environment Copy of Dev and change the name to QA and close the Environment window.
 <img src="images/IC_9.png" width="624"/>.

-6. Select the QA environment and in Tasks click the plus sign and then search for the Azure Resource Group Deployment task.
+6. Select the QA environment (by clicking on the "1 phase, 1 task" link inside the QA environment) and in Tasks click the plus sign and then search for the Azure Resource Group Deployment task.
 Select Add.
 <img src="images/IC_10.png" width="624"/>

 7. Set the Azure Details.
 Select the Azure subscription set up previously, Ensure that the Action is Create or update resource group, Enter a new resource group name for the QA environment e.g. WebAppQA-RG and set the location.